google/zazu/README.md

    - IAM > Service accounts > Create service accounts<br/>
      - Name: **service-zazu-app**<br/>
      - Role: **Project -> Owner**<br/>

-9. Grant the service account permissions to read from the container registry: [Instructions here](https://cloud.google.com/container-registry/docs/access-control#granting_users_and_other_projects_access_to_a_registry).
-Use the service account name you created on **step 8**.
+     - Role: **Storage -> Storage Object Viewer**
+     - Click **Done**

-10. Create a set of OAuth credentials and keep note of the client ID/secret.
+9. Create a set of OAuth credentials and keep note of the client ID/secret.
     - APIs & Services > Credentials > Create credentials > OAuth client ID.
+    - Web application -> Type any client name of preference.
     - Authentication Javascript origin: https://<your_domain_to_be_assigned_to_app>
     - Authentication redirect URI: https://<your_domain_to_be_assigned_to_app>/auth/google/callback

-11. Set up firewall rules.
+10. Set up firewall rules.
-    - VPC > Firewall rules > Create firewall rules
+    - VPC Network > Firewall rules > Create firewall rules
       - Name: **zazu-db**
       - Description: Allow connections to zazu database from zazu app.
       - Target tags: **zazu-db**
       - Source tags: **zazu-app**
-      - Source IP ranges: 0.0.0.0/0
+      - Second source filter > IP ranges: 0.0.0.0/0
       - Protocols and ports: **tcp:27017** (which is the default port of mongodb.
 Change it to a different one, if mongodb is setup to run on a different port.)
-    - VPC > Firewall rules > Create firewall rules
+    - VPC Network > Firewall rules > Create firewall rules
       - Name: **zazu-app**
-      - Description: Allow connections to zazu app from the www.
+      - Description: Allow connections to zazu app from the web.
       - Target tags: **zazu-app**, **https-server**
       - Source IP ranges: 0.0.0.0/0
       - Protocols and ports: **tcp:443**

-12. Create a new VM instance for the mongodb.
+11. Create a new VM instance for the mongodb.
     - Deploy a container image.
       - Type **mongo** as the docker image.
       - Advanced Container Options > Environment variable<br/>